mruby/mruby/doc/guides/mrbgems.md

 	   |  +- example.rb        <- Test code for C extension
 	   |
 	   +- mrbgem.rake          <- GEM specification
-	   |
-	   +- README.md

 ## Ruby Extension

 mruby can be extended with pure Ruby.
 It is possible to override existing classes or add new ones in this way.
-Put all Ruby files into the *mrblib* folder.
+Put all Ruby files into the `mrblib` folder.

 ### Pre-Conditions